nlepage/go-wasm-http-talk/slides.md

 <!-- .slide: data-auto-animate -->

 Notes:
-- First, let's have a quick look at how it is possible to respond to an HTTP request from a service worker.
+- First, let's see how it's possible to respond to an HTTP request from a service worker.
 - When a service worker intercepts an HTTP request, it receives a `FetchEvent`.

 ---